EndlessCheng/codeforces-go/misc/my_goland_template/README.md

 # How to Use

-1. Zip `my_goland_template` folder.
+1. Download `goland_settings.zip`.
-2. GoLand - File - Manage IDE Settings - Import Settings - Choose the zipped file.
+2. GoLand - File - Manage IDE Settings - Import Settings - Choose `goland_settings.zip`.

 # About